nairakhils/QuasarMorphCNN/README.md

 ## Introduction
 CNN models are built for classifying quasar sources with Integrated flux density at 1.4 GHz > 2mJy.
 Image cutouts (4'x4') are obtained from VLA FIRST image cutout server (https://third.ucllnl.org/cgi-bin/firstcutout), with source SDSS coordinates at the center of the image.

 Sources are classified as core, lobe, triple, and jets.
 Core-type sources are subclassified into resolved and unresolved core sources.
+The models are used to classify radio morphology of 16491 sources.

-##### Class and Subclass Notations:
+##### Class and Sub-class Notations:
 core: core-type sources
 lobe: lobe-type sources
 trip: triple-type sources (double lobed)